-- Very light and small surface scratches can be repaired with a staining "touch up" pen of the appropriate color or by using an almond stick.
-Please refer to manufacturer's recommendations on proper application. - Slightly deeper scratches can be repaired by means of colored putty, acrylic and/or stains.
-Fill the scratches with the putty, level with putty knife and use terry cloth towel to wipe off excess. - Very deep scratches or gouges may require the replacement of planks.
+- Very light and small surface scratches can be repaired with a staining "touch up" pen of the appropriate color. - Slightly deeper scratches can be repaired by means of colored putty, and/or stains.
+Fill the scratches with the putty, level with putty knife and use terry cloth towel to wipe off excess. - Very deep scratches may require the replacement of planks.